pobch/react-diagram/README.md

 # Diagram Drawing App

-A diagram drawing application demonstrating how we can utilize `React` and HTML `<canvas/>` to create an interactive drawing application.
+A diagram drawing application demonstrating how we can utilize `React` and HTML `<canvas/>` to create an interactive drawing.

 ## Demo